Chart Color Schemes

 Educational outcomes in Capel Sound fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 15.4%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 11.4%, followed by graduate diplomas (2.1%) and postgraduate qualifications (1.9%).
 Vocational credentials are prevalent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (12.8%) and certificates (26.9%).
-A total of 22.7% of the population is actively pursuing formal education, comprising 9.1% in primary, 6.3% in secondary, and 1.5% in tertiary education.
+A total of 22.7% of the population is actively engaged in formal education, comprising 9.1% in primary, 6.3% in secondary, and 1.5% in tertiary education.

 A substantial 22.7% of the population actively pursues formal education.
 This includes 9.1% in primary education, 6.3% in secondary education, and 1.5% pursuing tertiary education.